-The 2022 CSPCA Merit Academy will be virtual.
-The eight-session series, Thursday and Saturday each month, will commence March 19 through June 30, 2022.
+The 2022 CSPCA Merit Academy is virtual.
+The eight-session series is held Thursday and Saturday each month, March 19 through June 30, 2022.
 The program includes specialized training and instruction on a variety of topics pertinent to Merit System procedures and Human Resource management.